OpenF2/F2/docs/src/f2js-sdk.md

 The latest version of F2.js is **{{version}}**.

-<p><a href="https://raw.github.com/OpenF2/F2/master/f2.js" class="btn btn-primary">Download F2.js {{version}}</a> <a href="https://github.com/OpenF2/F2/" class="btn" target="_blank">View on GitHub</a></p>
+<p><a href="https://raw.github.com/OpenF2/F2/master/f2.js" class="btn btn-primary btn-small">Download F2.js {{version}}</a> <a href="https://github.com/OpenF2/F2/" class="btn btn-small" target="_blank">View on GitHub</a></p>

 * * * *

 ## Versioning

-The latest version of F2.js will always be in the project root, and the version number is in the top of file.
+The latest version of F2.js will always be in the root of the project, and the version number can be found embedded in the code.
 The version number is also available on the command line by using:

 `$> grunt version`.

-To adhere to industry standards, F2 will be maintained under the Semantic Versioning guidelines as much as possible.
+In accordance with industry standards, F2 is currently maintained, in as far as reasonably possible, under the Semantic Versioning guidelines.

 Releases will be numbered with the following format: